RedSeal-co/ts-java/README.md

 The `tsjava` property in the `package.json` must define three nested properties:

 * `classpath`: an array of glob expressions for the files to be added to the java classpath.
 It should be the same classpath that you will use to initialize node-java to run your application.
 In addition to the classes specified in `classpath`, `ts-java` automatically includes the Java runtime library classes.

-* `packages`: an array of partial class paths, typically package paths.
-All classes in the classpath that match any string in this list will be included in the generated output.
+* `packages`: an array of package expression strings.
+Each string is interpreted as matching a package or a family of nested packages.
+Expressions should be of one of these two forms:
+    1. `path.to.some.package.*`
+    2. `path.to.some.package.**`

+    The first form matches all classes directly in `path.to.some.package` but does not match any nested packages.
+The second form matches all classes in all packages rooted at `path.to.some.package`.

 * `classes`: an array of full class paths for classes that ts-java will generate interfaces for.
 If you want some but not all classes in a package, specify those classes here.

 ### Command Line Options